Projects & UPCOMING Research

 Explored numerical and algorithmic challenges of translating ideas in smooth differential geometry into the discrete setting for computation on 3D geometry.
 Implemented algorithms solving problems related to discrete exterior calculus, curvature, conformal parameterization, and geodesic distance.

-Participated in a CMU challenge to combat financial illiteracy, and prototyped an app that seamlessly integrates public educational resources with a motivational incentives structure inspired by Apple’s activity app.
+Participated in a CMU challenge to combat financial illiteracy, and prototyped an app, Fintivity, that seamlessly integrates public educational resources with a motivational incentives structure inspired by Apple’s activity app.

 Fintivity presents users with a list of short educational which introduce them to a general idea in finance.
 After watching the video, users gain access to more specific guides, along with a quiz to test the knowledge they learned.

 Users can also set budgeting, spending, or educational goals, and view how close they are to achieving them in the Apple Activity app inspired rings.
 Finally users have the option to invite friends to compete with them.

 Designed and programmed an intuitive and functional calculator with support for a range of operations far beyond the default calculator on the iPhone, specifically oriented towards discrete mathematics.

 The app also supported multiple color schemes, and even night mode (at the time of writing the app, this was a unique feature).